 Is Germany good for software engineers?”

 Of course, you shouldn’t leave your doors unlocked or leave your belongings unattended on public transport, but that’s about the worst you need to stay vigilant of in everyday life.
 With all this, it’s no surprise that even the country’s capital Berlin is the #7 safest city in the world.
-If you're bringing your family and you're looking for the safest tech-focused city around, then Munich is the place for you!
+If you're bringing your family and you're looking for the safest tech-focused city, then Munich is the place for you!

 As a software engineer, programmer or general IT whizz, you’ve probably had to deal with working on a bad internet connection.
 If you ask me, it’s better to have no internet than slow internet.
 Thankfully, Germany has doubled its average internet speed from around 27Mbps in 2015 to around 55 Mbps in 2020 (Cisco, 2020).
 Compared to other countries like the US (18-50 Mbps depending on the state) or India (13 Mbps), you'll be a lot better off in your online adventures!

 Job seekers have been looking to Germany for their career opportunities for decades.
 There has to be something about the country and its culture that attracts so many tech-minded expats.
 Let's take a look!

 If you're a car nut, Germany is the country for you!
 Take the Stuttgart area, for example.
-Here you'll find the locations where top brand like Porsche and Daimler work their automechanical magic!
+Here you'll find the locations where top brand like Porsche and Daimler work their auto-mechanical magic!
 So if you're into helping luxury car brands code their way to their next supercar, you'll feel at home in Stuttgart!

-Additionally, a new digital campus called HammerBrooklyn has been constructed by the city of Hamburg, 'designed as a central location for digital transformation, international companies, organisations and start-ups from a variety of fields will come together to cooperate, experiment, learn and bring innovations to life'(Hamburg.com).
+Additionally, a new digital campus called HammerBrooklyn was constructed by the city of Hamburg, 'designed as a central location for digital transformation, international companies, organisations and start-ups from a variety of fields will come together to cooperate, experiment, learn and bring innovations to life'(Hamburg.com).
 So, if you're looking for a tech environment that's blossoming at the same rate as your career, you might do well to hand out your resume in Hamburg.

 What is the average salary for software developers in Germany?”

-A software engineer in Germany earns an average of €60,500 (Stepstone Gehaltsreport 2020).
+A software engineer in Germany earns an average of €60,000.
 Of course, this number varies with education, experience and specialisation, as well as bonuses, commissions and other benefits that some companies offer their IT professionals.
 Depending on where you go in Germany, the salary might also vary.
 It’s a fact that salaries tend to be higher in the southern parts of Germany.